Tune Into Your Nervous System: Discover Its Rhythm and Movements!

 There is no right way, there’s just finding your unique way.
 Learn as you go.

 Instead of trying hard if a certain movement or practice is uncomfortable:

 Be kind to yourself and notice how you respond to your own kindness

 Notice how it feels to listen to your body’s messages

-Please reach out if you have any questions about any of the practices, live or recorded.
-I’d like to hear if something is difficult and help you find a practice that’s a good fit.
+Please reach out if you have any questions about any of the practices.

 Yoga: To Join

 Gentle, adaptive yoga is one way to explore easy, practical ways to connect with your own needs as you tune into your inner experience.
 Offering yourself kindness as you practice opens the door to feeling more safely connected with others.